NuclearPhoenixx/Kobra_Neo/README.md

 - Enable M117 Gcode for setting messages to printer screen
 - Enable M73 Gcode for setting progress bar on printer screen
 - Fixed ABL probe's y-offset coordinates
+- Disabled power-loss recovery by default to help with print quality (can still be enabled manually)
 - UI changes - dark(er) background, removed ugly yellow text color, fixed typos, more languages (need help for translations!)

 ## A note on Linear Advance (and why it's not enabled)